FBI searches Detroit-area home of UAW president

 “The UAW has voluntarily responded to every request the government has made throughout the course of its investigation, produced literally hundreds of thousands of documents and other materials to the government, and most importantly, when wrongdoing has been discovered, we have taken strong action to address it,” the union said.

 FBI spokeswoman Mara Schneider confirmed the search but declined further comment.
-TV stations aired video of agents outside Jones’ home.
+TV stations aired video of agents carrying bags and boxes from Jones’ home.
 Agents also searched the Corona, California, home of former UAW President Dennis Williams and the union’s northern Michigan retreat.

+“Extraordinary is way overused but this is extraordinary. … There’s a huge amount of information to speculate on.
+But a lot of it will not be informed until we see much more evidence as to why and what has taken place,” said Harley Shaiken, a labor expert at the University of California-Berkeley.

+He said Jones, an accountant who has been president for 14 months, has been an effective leader who has repeatedly declared corruption won’t be tolerated.

-Eight people have pleaded guilty in an investigation of union officials and Fiat Chrysler executives enriching themselves with money from a job training center in Detroit.
+Since 2017, eight people have pleaded guilty in an investigation of union officials and Fiat Chrysler executives enriching themselves with money from a job training center in Detroit.
 The probe appeared to widen two weeks ago when a former UAW official was charged with accepting kickbacks from union vendors.
 Mike Grimes was associated with a UAW-General Motors training center.
+He pleaded not guilty Wednesday.

 For two years, the union has dealt with unflattering stories about senior leaders turning the UAW-Fiat Chrysler center into a personal piggy bank.
 The government said General Holiefield, who was responsible for negotiating with Fiat Chrysler on behalf of the union, had a $262,000 mortgage paid off in 2014.
 He died in 2015.

-Norwood Jewell, who moved into Holiefield’s job, was recently sentenced to 15 months in prison.
+Norwood Jewell , who moved into Holiefield’s job, was recently sentenced to 15 months in prison.
 His plea deal listed $60,000 in meals and golf paid with training center credit cards.
 Credit cards also were used for more than $40,000 in purchases for Jewell and others.

 Al Iacobelli , Fiat Chrysler’s chief negotiator against the UAW, also enjoyed the spoils and is serving a 5 ½-year sentence.
 He was ordered to repay $835,000.

-Some blue-collar workers are skeptical about whether the union is representing their interests in current contract talks with GM, Ford and Fiat Chrysler.
+Some blue-collar workers are skeptical about whether the union is representing their interests in contract talks with GM, Ford and Fiat Chrysler.
 Contracts with the three expire on Sept.
 14.

 “Profit-laden auto companies stand to benefit from media leaks, false assumptions and political grandstanding,” the UAW said in response to the search warrants.
 “The sole focus of president Jones and his team will be winning at the bargaining table for our members.”